You’re groggy. You’ve had another restless night - tossing and turning, but are unable to get comfortable. What to do?

 A pillow cover, sometimes referred to as a pillow encasing, looks like a basic white pillowcase with a zipper.
 Though it may look like a normal pillowcase, it is specifically designed to block out dust mites and other allergens.
 The major differences between a pillowcase and pillow cover are that pillow covers zip up tight to completely encase your pillow and are made of a fabric that prevents allergens from passing through it.
 Pillow covers act as a physical barrier between the inside of your pillow and allergens.

-If you're trying to determine whether your pillow is ready for replacement, try these tests.
-If you own a polyester pillow, fold it in half and place a shoe on top.
+- If you own a polyester pillow, fold it in half and place a shoe on top.
 If the pillow unfolds and knocks the shoe off, it is still good.
 If the shoe wins, the pillow probably needs replacing.

 Did you find this article helpful?
 If so, please let me know!
 Click on your reaction below or leave me a comment or suggestion.
 Thanks!